-If you or a family member receive improper personal benefits, such as gifts, free or discounted services or hospitality, as a result of your position at SEGRO, this would be considered a conflict of interest.
+If you or a family member receive improper personal benefits, such as gifts or hospitality, as a result of your position at SEGRO, this would be considered a conflict of interest.
 You may not accept any benefits that have not been authorised and approved in line with our Policy on Gifts and Hospitality.